 Nearly everyone feels an attachment to someone.
-You probably have an attachment to one or more parent figures.
+You may have an attachment to one or more of your parents, for example.
 You might also feel the same way about your children if you have any, your romantic partner, or even a close friend.
 Understanding the many types of attachment – both healthy and unhealthy – can help you make better relationship choices and improve your life in other ways, too.

 Researchers have studied attachment for many decades.
-In the mid-1900s, psychoanalyst John Bowlby developed his attachment theory based on his clinical experiences with patients along with his studies.
-Bowlby's work was primarily with children and adolescents, but he noted in one of his scientific papers that attachments form throughout the lifespan.
+In the mid-1900s, psychoanalyst John Bowlby developed his attachment theory based on various studies as well as his clinical experiences with patients.
+Bowlby's work was primarily with children and adolescents, but he acknowledged that attachments form throughout the lifespan.

-Mary Ainsworth worked with Bowlby.
-On her own, she developed the Strange Situation test to find out more about infant attachment.
-Later, Cindy Hazan and Phillip Shaver took Bowlby's and Ainsworth's concepts to develop adult attachment theory.
+Mary Ainsworth, an associate of Bowlby’s, developed the Strange Situation test to find out more about infant attachment.
+Later, Cindy Hazan and Phillip Shaver used Bowlby's and Ainsworth's concepts to develop adult attachment theory.

-The following are the main types of attachment infants for their caregivers:
+The following are the main types of attachment infants have to their caregivers:

 - Resistant (also called ambivalent)

 An infant with an unhealthy or insecure attachment may lack optimal development.
 Attachment issues in children can affect them as they become adults.
 Once they develop an unhealthy first attachment, they may carry that attachment style into adulthood and can even pass it on to their children.

 In Ainsworth's Strange Situation Test, the infants with secure attachment explored freely when the caregiver was nearby.
 Whenever the infant felt distressed, they would come close to them for reassurance.
 Then, they went back to exploring.
 When the caregiver left, the infant showed only mild distress.
 When the caregiver returned, the infant quickly re-established contact.

 Benefits of attachment in infants include:

 - Healthy physical, emotional, intellectual, and social development